Reported by Sol Lim, Medigate News / Oct 08, 2020

 Healthcare startup HoneyNaps announced on the 8th that it is about to release "SOMNUM," a solution software to diagnose, predict, and prevent diseases by automatically analyzing data measured in polysomnography test based on AI algorithms.

 According to a U.S. sleep market report, more than 100 million people around the world suffer from sleep disorders such as sleep apnea and insomnia, but about 90% do not receive treatment.
-Globally, various new technologies are being developed in the sleep industry, and as of 2020, the market size is known to be 76.11 billion dollars.
+Globally, various new technologies are being developed in the sleep industry, and as of 2020, the market size is at 76.11 billion dollars.
 The average annual growth rate of the sleep industry is expected to reach 14% by 2026.

 The polysomnography test is a very precise and professional test in which a sleep specialist scores every 30 seconds and reads again by a sleep specialist.